amd/aocl-crypto/docs/internal/design.md

 in need.

-Plugins feature enables useful and necessary functionality to extend the library's capability itself.
+Plugins feature enables useful and necessary functionality to extend the library\'s capability itself.
 By providing new algorithms and new modes to existing algorithm it allows to extend current library without need for upgrade.

 Later versions of the library also supports offloading of some of the computation using various device plugins.
 These computations may be partial or fully supported by additional accelerators in the system/platform.

-Crypto library's errors are cleverly designed to report all possible error from modules and algorithms.
+Crypto library\'s errors are cleverly designed to report all possible error from modules and algorithms.
 With support to extend the current error reporting mechanism to add new errors.